EliasNegasa/PlaySphere/README.md

-# PlayShere - Game Discovery App
+# PlaySphere - Game Discovery App

-PlayShere is a game discovery app built with React, TypeScript, and Vite.
+PlaySphere is a game discovery app built with React, TypeScript, and Vite.
 It leverages the RAWG API to provide users with a seamless experience to explore, discover, and learn more about their favorite games.

 ## Features